Life-the-game/SDK-OCaml/examples/ocaml/README.md

 This is the example of usage of our API using the [OCaml programming language](http://ocaml.org/).

-It aims to be a complete library that allows you to integrate our API in any of your OCaml program.
+It is a complete library that allows you to integrate our API in any of your OCaml program.

 ## API Documentation